-Who must pay child support?
+Who pays child support?

 Every parent has a legal duty to support their dependent children to the extent that they can.
-For more information about who is a dependent child, click here.
-A parent can be the birth mother or father, an adoptive parent, or sometimes a step-parent.
+For more information about who is a dependent child, see How long does child support continue?

-A step-parent is someone who has treated their spouse's children as members of their own family.
-It does not matter if the spouses were legally married to each other or living common-law.
+A step-parent is someone who has treated their partner's children as members of their own family.
+It does not matter if the partners were legally married to each other or living common-law.